NickWaterton/gallery/README.md

 ```
 video=HDMI-A-1:320x1480,rotate=90
 ```
-To the end of the command line.
+To the end of the command line (assuming you are using the reccomended caption display).
 Save and exit. it should look somethig like this:
 ```
 console=serial0,115200 console=tty1 root=PARTUUID=a6e52f88-02 rootfstype=ext4 fsck.repair=yes rootwait quiet splash plymouth.ignore-serial-consoles cfg80211.ieee80211_regdom=CA video=HDMI-A-1:320x1480,rotate=90
 ```